dhthwy/r/README.md

 # r

-"One one think it's a reasonable request.
+"One would think it's a reasonable request.

 Put the money you would've spent on that elsewhere, at least once.